ParkerWilliams1/ParkerWilliams1/README.md

 # Hi, I’m Parker Williams
-I’m currently studying Computer Science & Stats at California Baptist University -
+I’m currently studying Computer Science & Statistics at California Baptist University -
 Here you will find some fun passion projects and coursework!